 History of Companion Dogs

 Around 3,000 BC when humans began to live in somewhat permanent dwellings instead of being nomadic, the role of dogs as companions evolved.
 This appears to have happened simultaneously throughout the world in several cradles of early civilizations.
 Certainly the first documented companion dogs came from China and Tibet.
 But as other countries developed their own cultures, sea trading meant that companion dogs spread further afield.

 The Early Civilizations

 Chinese Dog c 300 BC

 The ancient Chinese Sacred Books of Fo-Hi were written about 3,468 BC.
 Around 1840 AD, these books were translated by a Frenchman named Pauthier.
 According to this translation, Fo-Hi founded the historical Chinese Empire and was its first Supreme Ruler and God-Emperor.
 Additionally, according to Pauthier's translation, Fo-Hi encouraged the breeding of little 'sleeve dogs'.
 Later it was recorded that Tai-Kang, the Third Ruler of the Chinese Empire from 2188 - 2160 BC was also a great dog lover.
-Certainly the history of the lion-dog dates back as far as 500 AD, when dogs associated with Buddhism in the Chinese temples and were favourite pets of the Emperors.
+Certainly the development of the 'spirit lion-dog' dates back as far as 500 AD, when dogs associated with Buddhism in the Chinese temples and were favourite pets of the Emperors.

 In Central America dating back to 2,500 BC we have record of two types of dogs.
 One was a medium sized Aztec dog somewhat like a wolf which was reared for food and ritual sacrificial purposes.
 Interestingly, the other was a small dog with a globular shaped head that appeared to be kept as a companion, probably the predecessor of the modern Chihuahua.
 When the first civilizations in Central and North America developed in about 1200 BC in the coastal regions of the southern part of the Gulf of Mexico we have America's first companion dogs.

 Ancient Greek Companion Dog